tmhglnd/total-serialism/docs/stochastic-methods.md

 ### Markov Chain

-Build a Markov Chain from a set of data and use it to generate new values or an array of values based on the probabilities of the transitions in the provided training dataset.
+Build a Markov Chain from a set of datapoints and use it to generate new values or an array of values based on the probabilities of the transitions in the provided training dataset.
 A Markov Chain is a model that describes possible next events based on a current state (first order) and sometimes previous states (2nd, 3rd, ... n-order).
-The Markov Chain is a broadly used method in algorithmic music to generate new material (melodies, rhythms, but even words) based on a set of provided material.
+The Markov Chain is a broadly used method in algorithmic music to generate new material (melodies, rhythms, but even words) based on a set of provided material, but can also be used in linguistics to analyze word or sentence structures.

 ```js
 const Rand = require('total-serialism').Stochastic;